ralphbean/threebean-blog/_posts/0108-fedmsg-collectd-ng.rst

 <https://lists.fedoraproject.org/pipermail/infrastructure/2014-February/014059.html>`_.
 It is a daemon that watches the bus, and when new source tarballs are uploaded to the lookaside cache, it downloads them, extracts the contents, and then computes and stores hashes of all the source files.
-There graph here has a different profile.
+The graph here has a different profile.
 Lookaside uploads occur relatively infrequently, but when they do occur summershum undertakes a significant workload: